benlchang/bookie/README.md

 ## Credits
 Title screen bookshelf image is from https://www.asciiart.eu/books/books
 Looking face lineart is from https://1lineart.kulaone.com/#/

+*Despite the name, Bookie does NOT condone any form of sports gambling.
+He's not Jontay Porter.